fsjavier/anagram-master/README.md

 The WAVE WebAIM web accessibility tool was used during the development of the website.
 It has warned me of low contrast between text and some of the background themes, what led me to change their styles.

-In the final testing of the website to check there were no accessibility problems.
+In the final testing of the website there were no accessibility problems.

 ### Manual Testing